corovcam/pipe-world/docs/index.md

 There are two game modes in Pipe World: Arcade Mode and Level Select Mode.
 In Arcade Mode, the player must complete as many levels as possible in a given time.
 In Level Select Mode, the player can choose to play any of the available levels.

 ### Game Flow

 1. Main Menu

     When the game is launched, the player is presented with the Main Menu.
 The Main Menu contains two buttons: Play and Quit.
 Clicking on Play takes the player to the Level Select Menu.

 2. Level Select Menu

     The Level Select Menu contains a paginated list of available levels that the player can choose to play.
 Each level displays the level number, the number of pipes used, and the time limit.
 Clicking on a level takes the player to the Game Scene with the selected level loaded.

 3. Game Scene

     The Game Scene is where the player can play the game.
 The game board is displayed in the center of the screen, and the GUI components are displayed on the sides of the screen.
 The player can rotate the pipes by clicking on them, and start the water flow by clicking the Flow button.
 The player can pause the game by clicking on the Pause button.

 4. Pause Menu

     When the game is paused, the Pause Menu is displayed.
 The Pause Menu contains two buttons: Resume and Quit.
 Clicking on Resume returns the player to the Game Scene.
 Clicking on Quit takes the player back to the Main Menu.

 5. End Game Menu

     When the player completes a level or runs out of time, the End Game Menu is displayed.
 The End Game Menu displays the player's score, the number of pipes used, and the time taken to complete the level.
 The End Game Menu contains two buttons: Retry and Quit.
 Clicking on Retry restarts the level.
 Clicking on Quit takes the player back to the Level Select Menu.

-### Conclusion
-Pipe World is a fun and challenging puzzle game that requires the player to connect pipes to allow water to flow through them.
-With its randomly generated levels, variety of pipe types, and score calculation system, Pipe World provides a unique and engaging gameplay experience.

 ***